Biblioranking fundamental physics: Rankings groups

-The list in table~\ref{tab:Instit} highlights the institutes with the most productive authors in recent times (often young authors).
-The list in table~\ref{tab:InstitByAuthor} highlights institutes with the most productive affiliates, as instead quantified by their all-time biblio-metric rankings.
-Table~\ref{tab:InstitByAuthor} is produced as follows.
-Since no list of present affiliates is available, we use the declared affiliations of authors that wrote at least one paper in the last year, 2017.
+The list in \tabl{Instit} highlights the institutes with the most productive authors in recent times (often young authors).
+The list in \tabl{InstitByAuthor} highlights institutes with the most productive affiliates, as instead quantified by their all-time biblio-metric rankings. \Tabl{InstitByAuthor} is produced as follows.
+Since no list of present affiliates is available, we use the declared affiliations of authors that wrote at least one paper in the last year, 2020.
 Authors with $N_{\rm aff}$ affiliations are assigned with fraction $1/N_{\rm aff}$ to each affiliation.
-When this number differs in recent papers, we average over them respecting sum rules: each authors is affiliated to various institutions with percentages that sum to one.
+When this number differs in recent papers, we average over them respecting sum rules: each authors is affiliated to various institutions with percentages that sum up to one.
 The average suppresses minor mistakes/missing data in {\sc InSpire}.
 For each institute $I$, we obtain a list of active affiliates with their percentages.
-Summing over these percentages we determine the number of `individual authors' $N_{\rm iaut}$ affiliated to each institution, shown in the 3rd column of table~\ref{tab:InstitByAuthor}.
+Summing over these percentages we determine the number of `individual authors' $N_{\rm iaut}$ affiliated to each institution, shown in the 3rd column of \tabl{InstitByAuthor}.
 Next, summing over all affiliates using the same weights, we compute the total biblio-metric ranking of all authors in each institute.
-In column 4 we show the all-time number of individual citations, in column 5 the PaperRank (section~\ref{rank}) and in column the AuthorRank (section~\ref{authorrank}).
-The latter 3 columns actually show the world percentage of each metric in the various institutes: about $2\%$ of researchers that most contributed to fundamental physics can be found at IAS, or at CERN.
+In column 4 we show the all-time number of individual citations, in column 5 the PaperRank (\secc{rank}) and in column the AuthorRank (\secc{authorrank}).
+The latter 3 columns actually show the world percentage of each metric in the various institutes: about $2\%$ of researchers that most contributed to fundamental physics can be found at IAS in Princeton, or at CERN.